 For today’s Europeans, the existence of a collective musical past is a given.
 The past is heard and negotiated in the concert hall, and when we listen to or perform popular ‘oldies’; countless political and emotional narratives are attached to it, demonstrating the extent to which the musical past can be instrumentalised.

-Our project explores the mechanisms by which Europeans of a distant past (c.
+From July 2016 to September 2019, our project explored the mechanisms by which Europeans of a distant past (c.
 1200-1600) used collective musical memory to shape cultural and political behaviour.
-Specifically, this research project asks in which ways are these mechanisms relevant to the societies of 21st-century Europe?
+Specifically, this research project asked in which ways are these mechanisms relevant to the societies of 21st-century Europe?

-The research is being directed by the following PIs (Principal Investigators):
+The research was being directed by the following PIs (Principal Investigators):

 - Prof. Dr. Paweł Gancarczyk, Polish Academy of Sciences, Warsaw

-- Prof. Dr. Inga Mai Groote, Ruprecht Karl University, Heidelberg
+- Prof. Dr. Inga Mai Groote, Heidelberg University (effective 1 February 2018: University of Zurich)

 - Dr. Lenka Hlávková, Charles University, Prague